databendlabs/databend/docs/doc/14-sql-commands/10-dml/dml-copy-into-table.md

 ### Example 3: Loading Compressed Data

-This example loads 10 rows of data from a GZIP-compressed CSV file on Amazon S3 into Databend:
+This example loads a GZIP-compressed CSV file on Amazon S3 into Databend:

 ```sql
 COPY INTO mytable